MrBryanS/C24-SellElegant/README.md

 # C24-SellElegant

 ## Getting Started

-Starting Project for C24 in branch Bryan-JWT -
+Starting Project for C24 in branch Bryan-JWT
+**Test the sync with github**